Moravian University Police Department

-The mission of the Moravian College Office of Campus Police is to promote a safe and well-ordered environment for students, faculty, staff, and other members of the community by extending care and assistance, by overseeing the physical surroundings, and, when necessary, by enforcing laws and regulations, all carried out in a compassionate manner hallmarked by the values of respect, integrity, service, and excellence.
+The mission of the Moravian University Police Department is to promote a safe and well-ordered environment for students, faculty, staff, and other members of the community by extending care and assistance, by overseeing the physical surroundings, and, when necessary, by enforcing laws and regulations, all carried out in a compassionate manner hallmarked by the values of respect, integrity, service, and excellence.

 Campus Police offers crime prevention programs, including RAD (rape defense); an engraving service for property registration; and an escort service.
 It also supervises and regulates parking.

-Publications explaining these and other services can be picked up at the Campus Police Office, the HUB desk, the Registrar's Office, or the Office of Student Affairs.
+Publications explaining these and other services can be picked up at the Moravian University Police Department, the HUB desk, the Registrar's Office, or the Office of Student Life.

 The Clery Act (Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act) requires "institutions to give timely warnings of crimes that represent a threat to the safety of students and employees."
 Crimes required to be reported by the Clery Act include (as defined by the Uniform Crime Reporting Handbook): criminal homicide, including murder, non-negligent manslaughter, and negligent manslaughter; rape; fondling; incest; statutory rape; robbery; aggravated assault; burglary; arson; motor vehicle theft; stalking, domestic violence and dating violence; and arrests and/or disciplinary referrals for liquor-law violations, drug-law violations, and illegal weapons possession.